- Chapter 1. Principles and Purpose

 Section II.
 Rights of the Faculty Member or Referring Party

-The Faculty Member or Referring Party have the following rights:
+The Faculty Member or Referring Party has the following rights:

 - to be provided a fair, impartial, and efficient process;